JaimeToca/AndroidMVP/README.md

 # Android MVP
 Sample project using MVP Clean architecture.
-The purpose of this first version was not to show beautiful animations/interfaces but to implement Model-View-Presenter architecture and use some interesting libraries and technologies.
+This small app show a list of the most famous hollywood actors (retrieve from themoviedb.org), when any of them is clicked a new screen will be opened with detailed information about the specific actor.
+The purpose of this first version was not to show beautiful animations/interfaces (next version will implement these things) but to implement Model-View-Presenter architecture and use some interesting libraries and technologies.
-In this project you will learn :
+In this project you will learn how to :

- - How to work with a model-view-presenter architecture on android
+ - Work with a model-view-presenter architecture on android
- - How to work with RecyclerView and the new Toolbar hiding and showing it when the user scrolls down/up
+ - Work with RecyclerView and the new Toolbar hiding and showing it when the user scrolls down/up
- - How to use dagger 2.0 framework and work with dependency injection
+ - Use dagger 2.0 framework and work with dependency injection
- - How to work with REST Json using Retrofit library
+ - Work with REST Json using Retrofit library
- - To use picasso in order to download and modify images
+ - Use picasso in order to download and modify images
- - To avoid duplicated code using ButterKnife <br/>
+ - Avoid duplicated code using ButterKnife <br/>
 And many more things :D <br/>

 **Upcoming changes to next version:**

  - New animations and interface improvements (Material Design)
  - New mapper.
 It will map the information from the repository to domain
- - Thread implemetation instead of otto bus
+ - Thread implementation instead of otto bus
  - and a few more things ...